John B. Sutcliffe: Other buildings

-In 1910, Sutcliff designed the Frances Donaldson Library at Nashotah House Theological Seminary in Wisconsin.
+In 1910, Sutcliffe designed the Frances Donaldson Library at Nashotah House Theological Seminary in Wisconsin.

 Personal life and death

 On 13 May 1879, Sutcliffe married Lydia Sophia Knight of Saint Helier, Jersey.

 Sutcliffe died at his home in Oak Park, on October 23, 1913.
 He was survived by his wife and five children, Arthur George, Helen Mary, Clara Mabel, Edwin Alan and Isabel Ray.
 His second son, Edwin, also became an architect.
 Funeral services were held at Grace Church.
 There was a requiem celebration of the Holy Communion.
 He was interred at Oak Ridge Cemetery.